-That’s it, our recommended Osaka itinerary with all the highlights of things to do in Kyoto, in our opinion.
+That’s it, our recommended Osaka itinerary with all the highlights of things to do in Osaka, in our opinion.
 If you have more than two days in Osaka, you can, of course, spread out these sights over more days.

 We hope you find this article helpful when deciding on what to do in Osaka.
 Feel free to pick and choose from what interests you most in this itinerary.

 If you are short on time and want to fully experience the soul and highlights of Osaka, you should consider joining this Osaka Highlights Tour.
 On this private tour with a guide, you will visit most of the sights in this Osaka Itinerary listed above, like Osaka Castle, Kuromon Market, Hozenji Yokohco alley and shrine, Dotonbori, and Den-Den Town.
 You choose the length of the guided tour (2,4,6, or 8 hours), and the guide will customize the tour to your preferences and interests.